navneil-naicker/php-router/README.md

 <h3>PHP Router</h3>
 <p>Inspired from Symfony and Laravel Routing engine, this class handles basic routing.
-See the example.php for usage.</p>
+See the <a href="https://github.com/navneil-naicker/php-router/blob/master/example.php">example.php</a> for usage.</p>